 How the Hechingen Fire Brigade Uses DJI Drones to Control Area Fires

-As extreme temperatures hit an all-time high in July, so has the risk of field fires.
-Making matters worse, rain levels dropping 50% short of the monthly averages has made the need to allocate water resources sparingly and efficiently a critical concern.
-With some areas of Germany experiencing only five liters of rainfall per square meter, the spread of field fires has pushed local fire brigades to their limits and tested their abilities to effectively preserve public safety while maintaining the safety of emergency responders on the ground.
+In July the sun reigned over Germany for a relentless 305 hours, representing a 30% increase above monthly averages, and extreme temperatures hit an all-time as well, so had the risk of field fires.
+Making matters worse, rain levels dropping 50% short of the monthly averages had made the need to allocate water resources sparingly and efficiently a critical concern.
+With some areas of Germany experiencing only five liters of rainfall per square meter, the spread of field fires had pushed local fire brigades to their limits and tested their abilities to effectively preserve public safety while maintaining the safety of emergency responders on the ground.

 “Shrubs, hedges, and grasslands pose an increased risk of ignition, which can easily lead to large area fires,” says Maik Bulach, Commander of Hechingen Fire brigade, at a local voluntary unit in Baden-Wurttemberg, Germany.